SupportTools/website/blog/content/post/resizing-longhorn-block-volumes-rke2-dell-r720xd-3tb-sas.md

 description: "Managing resized block volumes in Longhorn.IO with RKE2 on Dell R720xd servers."
 ---

 For my RKE2 clusters, but because I'm running on physical servers (3 x Dell R720xd with 12x3TB SAS drives), I have to use Longhorn.IO for storage.
 I have a few block volumes that I need to resize.
-I found this article on how to do it.
-I'm going to document it here for my reference.

 ## Resizing a Longhorn Block Volume